Free Peru: Ideology

 The party describes itself as "a left-wing socialist organization" that supports anti-imperialism, democracy, decentralization, federalism, humanism, internationalism, Latin American integration, and sovereignty.
 The party claims to uphold the works of Karl Marx, Friedrich Engels, Vladimir Lenin, and José Carlos Mariátegui.
-Free Peru's political position has been variously described by observers as left-wing, to far-left, and the party's ideology has been described as Marxist, Marxist–Leninist, and socialist.
+Free Peru's political position has been variously described by observers as left-wing, to far-left, and the party's ideology has been described as Marxist, Marxist–Leninist, Left-wing populist, and socialist.

-Both Pedro Castillo and Vladimir Cerrón have taken conservative stances on social issues, as did their right-wing opponents, including opposing same-sex marriage, but supports the decriminalization of abortion.
+Both Pedro Castillo, Vladimir Cerrón, and the whole party have taken conservative stances on social issues, as did their right-wing opponents, including opposing same-sex marriage, but supports the decriminalization of abortion.
 Following his success in the first round of the 2021 presidential election, Castillo said that he opposes Chavismo and Nicolás Maduro, distanced himself from those on the far-left in the party, would not nationalize industry, and would honor the rule of law to placate market alarmism, adding that he would lead the party instead of Cerrón.